[Note: I'm sorry to say that it is no longer possible to provide copies

 of a given action).
 From these he decides that it is necessary and possible

-to develop an algorithm for the detection/provability of "life" in an
+to develop an algorithm for the detection/provability of "life"

 artificial system.
 Well...
 I liked his talk anyway.
 Seems to me though,